How New Zealand emission units enter the market

 Limit on NZUs supply

-There is an overall limit on the number of NZUs supplied to the NZ ETS trading market.
+There is an overall limit on the number of NZUs supplied to the NZ ETS trading market, excluding units transferred for removal activities such as forestry.
 This ensures the NZ ETS supports New Zealand to meet its emissions targets.
 The overall limit consists of:

 • The limit for approved overseas units is currently set at zero, and there are no types of overseas units which are eligible to use in the NZ ETS.

-The cost containment reserve makes a specified number of additional NZUs available, if a price trigger level (currently set at $50) is reached during an auction.
+The cost containment reserve makes a specified number of additional NZUs available for sale at auction, if a price trigger level is reached during an auction.

-NZUs issued from the cost containment reserve are part of the overall limit, however, if these units cause the emissions budget to be exceeded, they need to be ‘backed’ by some form of equivalent emissions removal.
+NZUs issued from the cost containment reserve are part of the overall limit, however, if the sale of these units causes the emissions budget to be exceeded, they need to be ‘backed’ by some form of equivalent emissions removal.

 The limit for approved overseas units is currently set at zero, and there are no types of overseas units which are eligible to use in the NZ ETS.